roc-lang/roc/FAQ.md

         numbers
 ```

+The Roc version of this is nicer in that it doesn't require parentheses around the function argument.
+A curried language
+could theoretically adopt Roc's style of `|>` (where it pipes in the first argument instead of the last argument), but
+to get this second benefit, the language would also need to have `List.map` take the function as its second argument
+instead of the first.
+However, this would work against currying's one upside; it would no longer work to write
+`(List.map negate)` if the `List.map` arguments were flipped, the way they are in Roc.
+So currying and `|>` are unavoidably
+in tension.

 As a historical note, these stylistic benefits (of `|> Num.sub 1` working as expected, and being able to write `List.map numbers \num ->`) were not among the original reasons Roc did not have currying.
 These benefits were discovered after the decision had already been made that Roc would not be a curried language, and they served to reinforce after the fact that the decision was the right one for Roc given the language's goals.

 ### Currying and learning curve